Qatar Airways has just launched its first promotion of 2021 on purchased miles, which could prove worthwhile for some Privilege Club members.

 While I love flying Qatar Airways, historically the Privilege Club program has been uncompetitive.
 However, in recent months we’ve seen several positive changes made to the program, the most drastic of which is the significant lowering of redemption rates.

-The best deal nowadays is for redemptions directly for travel on Qatar Airways, rather than for travel on partner airlines.
+The best deal nowadays is for redemptions directly on Qatar Airways, rather than redemptions on partner airlines.
 To give some examples of redemption rates:

 - A one-way US to Doha award costs 35,000 miles in economy or 70,000 miles in business class